scipy-conference/scipy_proceedings/papers/compyle_pr_ab/compyle.rst

 a highly restricted Python syntax.
 While this is not very user-friendly, we find that in practice this is vitally important as it ensures that the code users write will run efficiently and seamlessly execute on both a CPU and a GPU with minimum or ideally no modifications.
-In addition, compyle allows users to generate code using mako templates in order to maximize code reuse.
+In addition, Compyle allows users to generate code using mako templates in order to maximize code reuse.
-Since compyle performs source transpilation, it is also possible to use compyle as a code-generation engine and put together code from pure Python to build fairly sophisticated computational engines.
+Since Compyle performs source transpilation, it is also possible to use Compyle as a code-generation engine and put together code from pure Python to build fairly sophisticated computational engines.

 The functionality that Compyle provides falls broadly in two categories,